Whatsapp Icon

 The Science Behind EGFR Mutations

 EGFR mutations lead to the production of an abnormal protein that causes cells to multiply and spread more than they should.
-This abnormal signaling often contributes to the initiation and progression of various cancers.
+This abnormal signalling often contributes to the initiation and progression of various cancers.
 Researchers have identified that EGFR mutations are particularly prevalent in non-small cell lung cancer (NSCLC), making the EGFR mutation test a critical step in the diagnosis and management of patients with this disease.

 Different Types of EGFR Mutations